imamkilicaslan/imamkilicaslan/README.md

 Düzenlenme Aşamasında..

-make/learn my next algorithm is amstrong number. is coming..
+Make/learn my next algorithm is amstrong number.
+Is coming..